-CURRENT NAME: Costus guanaiensis
+OLD NAME: Costus guanaiensis

-PROPOSED NAME: Costus guanaiensis
+NEW NAME: Costus guanaiensis

 NAME CHANGE NOTES: Previous proposal was for a red flowering sp. nov.
 Costus bolivianus, but it was discovered that the type for C. guanaiensis was actually that form, so the name C. guanaiensis will now be applied to that form.